ydutertre/myvario/README.md

 Livetrack24 and FlySafe, integration with Vector Vario, and even HUD integration with ActiveLook!
 This app also has Competition Mode, and can be used to complete a competition.
 A true free flight one-stop-shop, on your watch.
+This app is NOT meant for paragliding, as this is considered an extreme sport by Garmin.

 ## Dashboards